The Excelsior Scholarship

 How to apply for the Excelsior Scholarship

-- Current recipients do not need to complete a new application but must complete the NYS Student Aid Payment (TAP) application each year
+- Current recipients do not need to complete a new application but must complete the NYS Student Aid Payment (TAP) application each year.
+If you do not complete the TAP application for the 2023-24 academic year, HESC will not send the Excelsior award regardless of Excelsior eligibility.

 How does the Excelsior Scholarship work?

-- If all initial eligibility requirements are met, you'll receive an Excelsior Scholarship award up to the cost of tuition, minus other grants and scholarships, including TAP/SUNY Tuition Credit award and/or the federal Pell grant
+- If all initial eligibility requirements are met, you'll receive an Excelsior Scholarship award up to the cost of tuition, minus other grants and scholarships that can be applied towards tuition, including TAP/SUNY Tuition Credit award and/or the federal Pell Grant.

 The Excelsior Scholarship and students with disabilities